Jump to content

 The proposal “hero” is really a villain in disguise

 Two days before the proposal is due, just as final production is about to begin, the proposal hero looks at the document and is aghast.
 “It’s all wrong!” he declares.
 Pandemonium ensues.
 Papers fly.
 And the re-writing begins.
 For the next 48 hours, nobody sleeps.
 They are fed pizza intravenously.
-With no time for further review, they hand things in to final production a few hours before it’s due.
+With no time for further review, they hand things in to final production an hour before it’s due.
 With less than a minute to go they click the button to submit the proposal.
 By some miracle, nothing goes wrong and the submission is made.
 Now the proposal hero leads the celebration of a job well done.
+It would not have been possible without him.

 See also: